 Far away from her sisters in Faerieland, Briana was the island's resident air faerie.
 She also gave out quests and would reward those who completed them.
 Her quests were quite rare, but the rewards were handsome indeed.

-The rewards given out by Briana are listed below, along with the chances of getting them and a limited list of items known to have been requested in order to receive those rewards.
+The rewards given out by Briana are listed below, along with the chances of getting them.
 In addition to raising a pet's intelligence and locating certain items, Briana was also known to ask for a raise in a pet's strength, defence, agility and level.

 Wheel of Happiness